GET YOUR HOME & GARDEN RAMBLE TICKETS HERE! BUY NOW

 FOOTPATH BESIDE 208 GLENEAGLES DRIVE

-This project is strongly supported by Altrusa and its proximity to venues 9 and 10 gives an opportunity for you to discover a vibrant community space where everyone is welcome to gather, grow, learn and share.
+This project is strongly supported by Altrusa.
+Its proximity to venues 9 and 10 gives an opportunity for you to discover a vibrant community space where everyone is welcome to gather, grow, learn and share.

 The Pekapekarau Food Forest is an inspiring example of how unused green space can be transformed into a flourishing edible garden for all.
 Fruit trees, vegetable beds, native plantings and composting systems work together to produce fresh seasonal food that is freely available to the community.
 Volunteers, local schools and groups all help maintain this living classroom which supports sustainability, food resilience and wellbeing.
 Take a wander and see how simple idea can grow into a place of connection and abundance for everyone.